Meet Micaela, she is 16-years-old and currently battling non-HPV cervical cancer.

-I am Micaela, and am currently 15, but was diagnosed with non-HPV cervical cancer when I was 14 years old.
-I am currently on immunotherapy (Nivolumab) and have had radiation therapy, chemotherapy, and surgery.
+My name’s Micaela, and I’m 16-years-old.
+I was diagnosed with non-HPV cervical cancer when I was 14, and I’m currently receiving immunotherapy (Nivolumab), and have had radiation therapy, chemotherapy, and surgery in the past.

-School and friends have been very supportive.
-Sometimes it has been pretty difficult.
+My friends have been very supportive of my situation.
+Sometimes, however, it has been pretty difficult.
 I missed the entirety of May in my eighth-grade year, along with the annual eighth-grade trip to Washington, DC.

 I chose to be an ambassador so that I can share my fight with others and show them that even through the toughest times, anyone can get through it.
 I want to help others and tell them that they are not fighting alone.